Loading Scale Systems...

 Anchoring works even when the anchor is obviously irrelevant.
 In one famous experiment, Kahneman and Tversky had participants spin a rigged wheel that landed on either 10 or 65, then asked them to estimate what percentage of African nations belonged to the United Nations.
 People who saw 65 on the wheel gave significantly higher estimates than people who saw 10.
 A random number on a wheel changed their factual estimate of something completely unrelated.
 They knew the wheel was random.
 It pulled them anyway.

 You encounter anchors constantly.
 A restaurant menu places a $95 steak at the top, making a $40 pasta seem reasonable by comparison.
 A salary negotiation starts with whoever names a number first.
 A real estate listing sets your mental range before you even walk through the door.
 Anchoring is not persuasion.
 It is not argument.
-It is a cognitive glitch where your brain grabs the nearest available number and adjusts away from it insufficiently, every single time, even when you know about anchoring and are actively trying to resist it.
+It is a cognitive glitch where your brain grabs the nearest available number and adjusts away from it insufficiently, robustly, even when you know about anchoring and are actively trying to resist it.

 Anchoring: the first number you hear warps every number after